t3-oss/create-t3-app/www/docs/installation.md

 ---
+id: installation
 title: Installation
-description: Installing create-t3-app
-layout: ../../layouts/MainLayout.astro
+sidebar_label: Installation
+slug: /installation
 ---

-## Installation

 To install `create-t3-app`, run any of the following three commands and answer the command prompt questions: